Lane Kenworthy, The Good Society

 If you are religious, you have extensive freedom to practice your faith.
 You can pray and engage in other religious practices.
 You can join an existing religious organization or create a new one.

 If you are interested in participating in politics, you have multiple options for involvement, particularly at the local level.
-There are the usual avenues available to citizens in a democracy: you can vote, lobby policy makers, organize in a group, run for office, and more.
+There are the usual avenues available to citizens in a democracy: you can vote, lobby policy makers, organize in a group, donate money to a campaign, run for office, protest, and more.
 Beyond this, you may be surveyed regularly by your local government to gauge your opinion on policy issues.
 You may be randomly selected to participate in a deliberative advisory assembly — similar to a jury but focused on a matter of public policy.
 You can serve on a user board that oversees the provision of a particular public service such as transportation or job training.
 You might, as a representative of an interest group such as labor or business, participate in discussions and negotiations over major policy decisions.

 When you reach retirement age, you are guaranteed a basic government pension.
 It’s relatively small, but it’s enough, when coupled with other public goods and services, to ensure that you can get by.
 There is a more generous public pension funded by earmarked tax payments throughout your working life, with benefits roughly proportional to your earnings.
 And many companies offer an additional defined-contribution pension to their employees.